 You know whats easier than deciding who to have in your bridal party?
 Having no – one in your bridal party (or if the thought of that makes you weep, then choose just one!).
 Not only will this save you a huge amount on dresses, flowers, shoes, jewellery, gifts, proposal presents, hair, makeup and possibly even accommodation BUT you can instead splurge on a weekend away / bachelorette party with your besties in lieu of (trust me, it’s a win win).

 DON’T DIY (OR DIY MUCH LESS)

-DIY usually takes longer than you expect, costs twice as much as you initially budgeted, and can be exhausting.
+DIY usually takes longer than you expect, costs twice as much as you estimated on your wedding budget, and can be exhausting.